ArjixWasTaken/CDDZ-Discord-RPC/README.md

 ## Message to doborog

 You are free to use my code w/o any requirement. <br />
-A sponsor would be nice :) but only if you feel like it.
+A github sponsor would be nice :) but only if you feel like it.